Lakshy1106/Twitter-Sentiment-Analyser/README.md

 # Twitter-Sentiment-Analyser
-This repository stores code for my project on twitter data analysis.
+A repository for twitter data analysis.

+This code analyses twitter data stored in csv format and gives output in csv format.

+The code takes a filename as input and output filename.

+Ensure your input file is in same folder with the code.